Hayce Lemsi: Biography

 Hayce Lemsi was born in Hassi Messaoud, a town of 40,000 inhabitants located in the Algerian Sahara.
 His date of birth diverges according to the sources, most of them determining 16 December, 1987.
 Then his family moved to the 17th arrondissement of Paris.

-Hayce Lemsi is a big fan of Eminem, whose career will inspire him to start his own.
+Hayce Lemsi is a big fan of Eminem, whose career inspired him to start his own.
 He started his career in 2008 and started being recognised thanks to his freestyles from 2009.
-On 25 June, 2012, he releases his first project, under the label Nord Island, a mixtape named Un petit pas pour Lemsi.
+On 25 June, 2012, he released his first project, under the label Nord Island, a mixtape named Un petit pas pour Lemsi.
 Then he was invited by Alkpote (French rapper) on the project Mazter Chefs Musik Vol. 1, for the track Pas facile featuring Zekwe.
-On November 4, 2013, Hayce Lemsi releases his second project and mixtape, entitled Électron libre, with the participation of Soprano and Lacrim, both French rappers.
+On November 4, 2013, Hayce Lemsi released his second project and mixtape, entitled Électron libre, with the participation of Soprano and Lacrim, both French rappers.
 The project was ranked at number 10 on the French charts, and best sales of the week on the iTunes platform.

 On 30 January, 2015, he published Pyramide as the first extract of his first studio album, whose name is revealed in his 2015 medley, L’or des rois.
 Its release date is scheduled on 4 September, 2015.
 On 13 May, 2015, the second extract of the album, Faya, is released.
 From Monday 31 August to Friday 4 September, 2015 a special week is dedicated to him in the Planète Rap program on the French radio Skyrock for the upcoming release of his album.
 But on 2 September 2015 Hayce Lemsi was taken into custody.
 The album was released under his own label, created some time earlier, Triangle d’or, which signed bands and artists from his entourage, such as XV Barbar, and Hayce Lemsi’s brother Volts Face, who is also featuring in his album for the track Walking dead.
 Maître Gims, a famous Belgian rapper who released his second album a week earlier, is also invited on the album.
 In December 2015, he revealed his remix of the track Boxe avec les mots, from Ärsenik.